Kyle Fletcher: Don Callis Family (2023–present)

 On the 27 October edition of Rampage, Fletcher was defeated by Konosuke Takeshita.
 After the match, Fletcher was welcomed into The Don Callis Family.
 On 15 December at Final Battle, Fletcher defeated Komander, Lee Moriarty, Dalton Castle, Lee Johnson, and Bryan Keith in a Survival of the Fittest to win the vacant ROH World Television Championship, thus making it his first ever singles championship.
 He also debuted his "Protostar" persona, which included new entrance music and ring gear.
 At Supercard of Honor, Fletcher successfully defended his World Television Championship against Lee Johnson.
 At Consejo Mundial de Lucha Libre (CMLL)'s event Viernes Espectacular, Fletcher lost his championship to Atlantis Jr., ending his reign at 196 days.
 On the 11 September episode of Dynamite, Fletcher teamed with Will Ospreay to win a tag team Casino Gauntlet match to earn a shot at The Young Bucks' AEW World Tag Team Championships at Grand Slam on 25 September, but failed to win the titles at the event.
-On 12 October at WrestleDream, Fletcher turned on Ospreay and assisted fellow Don Callis Family member Konosuke Takeshita win the AEW International Championship.
+On 12 October at WrestleDream, Fletcher turned on Ospreay and helped fellow Don Callis Family member Konosuke Takeshita win the AEW International Championship.
 After turning on Ospreay, Fletcher debuted a new look consisting of a shaved head and new ring gear to contrast from Ospreay.
 On 30 October at Fright Night Dynamite, Fletcher was confronted by his returning tag team partner Mark Davis over his recent actions.
 On the 6 November episode of Dynamite, Fletcher attempted to attack Davis, only to be chased off by Ospreay, disbanding Aussie Open as of result.
 On 23 November at Full Gear, Fletcher defeated Ospreay.
-The next day, Fletcher was announced as a participant in the 2024 Continental Classic, where he was placed in the Blue league.
+The next day, Fletcher was announced as a participant in the 2024 Continental Classic, where he was placed in the Blue League.
 Fletcher finished the tournament at the top of his league with 12 points and advanced to the playoff stage on 28 December at Worlds End, where he lost to Ospreay in the semi-finals.
 On 9 March 2025 at Revolution, Fletcher lost to Ospreay in a steel cage match, ending their trilogy feud.